pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 ### GC Workflow

 Once the safepoint is decided and prepare stage is done, it's ready to start a GC workflow.
-Generally, there are 3 steps to do.
+Generally, there are three steps to do.

 - Resolve locks.
 - Delete unused ranges.